 In his commentary on the report, Rajesh Subramaniam noted revenue growth in Q3 compared to the same period last year, marking the first such increase in fiscal year 2025.
 He stated that FedEx improved profitability despite a particularly challenging operating environment, which included a busy festive season and severe weather conditions.
 Management also emphasised the success of the DRIVE program, which helped save 600 million USD in costs during the quarter, contributing to a 12% rise in adjusted operating income, which increased to 1.8 billion USD from the previous year.

 FedEx’s management expressed cautious optimism regarding its Q4 fiscal year 2025 outlook.
-The company is expected to continue pursuing its revenue quality strategy and to increase cost savings from the DRIVE program further.
+The company is expected to continue pursuing its revenue quality strategy and increase cost savings from the DRIVE program.
 Specifically, it projects closing Q4 FY2025 with annual cost savings exceeding 2.2 billion USD, in line with its target for the full fiscal year 2025.

 However, management also anticipates ongoing challenges in the FedEx Freight segment, though these are expected to ease somewhat compared to previous quarters.
 Revenue in the FedEx Express segment is forecast to remain nearly unchanged, while the FedEx Freight segment is expected to experience a decline in revenue compared to the prior year.